Skip to main content

 See the Claude vision example.

-See the OpenAI vision example to see where there are differences here.
+See the OpenAI vision example to understand the differences.

 providers: